alexksikes/elasticsearch-vectorize/TUTORIAL.md

 ## Getting a Good Set of Features

 Before training our model it is crucial to come up with a good set of features.
 We could be using all the tokenized keywords in the `text` field.
 However, it would more desirable to select a smaller but more interesting set of features out of the gate.
 This would help reduce computation time but also probably improve on the performance of our model.
-Since we want to discriminate between negative and positive tweets, we could use a significant terms aggregation against each of the classes, and be the features the union of that set.
+Since we want to discriminate between negative and positive tweets, we could use a significant terms aggregation against each of the classes.

 Such an aggregation on the `1` class (positive tweets) would look like this: